akando42/next-map/public/content/posts/02-29/index.md

 cover: "content/posts/02-29/When_Gene_Lost_Its_Freewill.png"
 date: "02-29"
 title: "When The Gene Lost Its Freewill"
+summary: "Genes were created to maximize its energy consumption by taking actions that maximizing its longevity as well as making as many backup copies of itself via many offsprings.
+However, when the gene lost control of its biological brain to high-tech nano bots and supercomputers, it could behave in self-destructing manor"
 tags: ['Britain', 'Japan', 'United States', 'ARM', 'DeepMind', 'AstraZenica', 'Cambridge', 'GeoGenetics', 'Spykman World']
 published: true
 ---